fransakeson/b2backup/README.md

 # b2backup
-Backup script for Backblaze B2
+**Backup script for Backblaze B2**

+Todo:
+- Update to do full backups once in a while and remove obsolete ones.

+**Note:**
 Uses duplicity.
+Preferrably run through cron.